Blood Mountain (album): Track details

 In earlier pressings, the album's last song, "Pendulous Skin", contains a secret "fan letter" from Josh Homme, who provided guest vocals on the album.
 At minute 21:25, he says: "Dear Mastodon: My name is Joshua.
 I'm a big fan from Southern Cal.
 Really diggin' on your new scene.
 That's why I hope you don't mind when I got your new demos for your new CD, I had to sing parts on them and send them to you as a tribute.
 I hope you're not mad about me also uploading them onto the Internet.
 But hell, it seems like you guys are so cool that you might dig something just like that.
 Sincerely, your fan, Joshua M. Homme.
 P.S., Keep it real...REAL (studio effects are used)....*laughter*....REAL."
 When asked about the message in a Pitchfork Media interview, Homme said, "I was just fucking with them.
 Then they asked if they could put that on the end of their record, and I was like, 'Yeah.'
 I did the vocal [for "Colony of Birchmen"] and sent it back to them, and that message was before the song started."
 The song itself ends at 5:03, followed by over 16 minutes of silence, then Homme's message.

 The title "Colony of Birchmen" is an homage to the song "The Colony of Slippermen" by progressive rock group Genesis, whom the band's drummer, Brann Dailor, has been known to appreciate.

-Music videos for "The Wolf Is Loose", "Colony of Birchmen", "Sleeping Giant" and "Capillarian Crest" have been made.
-Although the video for "Capillarian Crest" is made up of live footage, the studio version of the song is played.
+The band made music videos for "The Wolf Is Loose", "Colony of Birchmen", "Sleeping Giant" and "Capillarian Crest".
+Although the video for "Capillarian Crest" is made up of live footage, the video features the studio version of the song.
 The track "Sleeping Giant" is available as downloadable content for Guitar Hero III: Legends of Rock, and "Colony of Birchmen" is an on-disc track in Rock Band 2.